gkoehl/blender-osm/README.md

 By [buying](https://gumroad.com/l/blender-osm) the addon you support the addon development.

 The following items can be imported by the addon:
-* Buildings.
+* **Buildings**.
 Building height, number of floors are used to create the final scene.
 Composition into 3D parts for a building with the complex structure is also processed.
+A number of roof shapes is supported.
-* Water objects (rivers and lakes).
+* **Water objects** (rivers and lakes).
 Imported as polygons.
 Coastlines for seas and oceans are importes as edges.
+* **Vegetation areas** (forests, grass, scrubs).
+Imported as polygons.
 * Highways, paths and railways.
 Imported as edges.
-* Vegetation areas (forests, grass, scrubs).
-Imported as polygons.

 Polygons with holes are supported!